 References to other parts of the book can be placed in the main text or in the footnotes and should be restricted to chapters or sub-chapters within the same monograph or to other articles (or sub-chapters within these articles) within the same anthology.
-Please avoid detailed references to individual pages and footnotes which could be changed during typesetting and only give them if absolutely necessary.
+References to individual pages or footnotes within your own contribution (e.g. see p.
+216; see note 13) should only be given if absolutely necessary, preferably by using the cross-reference function of Word (tab "References"); they have to be highlighted using a blockade and will be resolved in a later typeset version of the text when the page numbering is certain.